Counties of Romania

-According to a 2011 census data from the National Institute of Statistics, the average population of Romania's 41 counties is about 445,000, with Iași County as the most populous (772,000) and Covasna County (210,000) the least.
+According to the 2021 census data from the National Institute of Statistics, the average population of Romania's 41 counties is about 423,000, with Iași County as the most populous (760,000) and Tulcea County (193,000) the least.
 The average county's land area is 5809 km2, with Timiș County (8697 km2) the largest and Ilfov County (1583 km2) the smallest.
-The municipality of Bucharest, which has the same administrative level as that of a county, is both more populous and much smaller than any county, with 1,883,425 people and 228 km2.
+The municipality of Bucharest, which has the same administrative level as that of a county, is both more populous and much smaller than any county, with 1,716,983 people and 228 km2.

 History

 The earliest organization into județe (for Wallachia), and ținuturi (for Moldavia), dates back at least to the late 14th century.
 Inspired from the organization of the late Byzantine Empire, each județ was ruled by a jude (or pârcălab for a ținut), a person officially appointed with administrative and judicial functions.
 Transylvania was divided into royal counties headed by comes (royal counts) with administrative and judicial functions.

 After modern Romania was formed in 1859 through the union of Wallachia and the rump of Moldavia, the administrative division was modernized using the French administrative system as a model, with județ as the basic administrative unit.
 Aside from the 1950–1968 period, this system has remained in place until today.
 Since 1864, for each județ there exists a prefect, a subordinate of the Ministry of Internal Affairs and representative of the government inside the county; he is also the head of local administration for areas not delegated to local authorities.
 Until 1948, each județ was further divided into several plăși, each administered by a pretor.

 After the adoption of a new Constitution in 1923, the traditional local administrative systems of the newly acquired regions of Transylvania, Bukovina and Bessarabia were made uniform in 1925 with that of the Romanian Old Kingdom.
 County borders were kept largely intact, with few adjustments, and the total number of counties was raised to 71; this lasted until the beginning of World War II.

 In 1938, King Carol II modified the law on the administration of the Romanian territory according to the fascist model.
 Ten ținuturi (approx. translation "lands") were created, ruled by Rezidenți Regali (Royal Residents), appointed directly by the Monarch.
 The ținuturi represented another layer of administration between counties and the country, as the county borders were not erased.